 - If I need further surgery due to complications or if I am not satisfied with the result, will there be extra costs?

-How to prepare for a breast augmentation procedure
+How do I prepare for a breast augmentation?

 If you decide to go ahead, get as much information about the procedure as possible and know what results you can expect.